rstyczynski/OCI_notes/security/sss.md

 This approach enhances security by distributing the responsibility and making unauthorized access significantly more challenging.
 Adoption of this scheme should be owned by governance and security officers, emphasizing proper procedures and training IT staff to build awareness of its importance.

 # Implementation notes
-1. Computer should air gapped i.e. physically disconnected from internet and any other network.
+1. Computer should be air gapped i.e. physically disconnected from internet and any other network.
 2. Operation should be performed on encrypted ramdisk, created before use and destroyed after
 3. Shares may be stored in encrypted form on USB stick with backup on a paper in ASCII and QR Code for easy retrieval.
 Encryption password is remembered by share's owner, who enters it to decrypt his share when needed.
 4. To improve safety each share owner holds set of fingerprints of all other shares, to protect against providing wrong share by one of corrupted share holders.